datascience-mobi/2021-topic-01-team-03/to do list.md

 - [x] Solve the "Filter effective drugs" problem. **Ilya**
 - [ ] Select the drugs that are effective in multiple doses. **Ilya**
 - [ ] Select drug targets.
 Who?
+- [ ] Research which doses are aplicable on humans.
+Who?